avc-adelaide/bellhoppe/docs/pages/index.md

 bhp.plot_arrivals(arr,env=env)
 ```
 This approach uses a modern Python interface for specifying parameters and executing calculation tasks, by writing bellhop-native input files to disk.
+See the [installation instructions](page/installation.html) for an example of how to run the Python script using `uv`.

 The Python interface also allows reading input files directly:
 ```